 I’m Astrid Tuttle Winegar, and I’ve spent the last few years creating fantastic comfort food in the Land of Enchantment.
 Sometimes I drop the maiden name.
 I was born in New York in 1962 and moved to New Mexico in 1968.
-Since I was only six years old then, I consider myself a native New Mexican, or a Burqueño.
+Since I was only six years old then, I consider myself a native New Mexican.
 After graduate school at the University of New Mexico, I wrote a charming cookbook called Astrid’s Modern Hobbit Recipes.
-This book became known online as A Hobbit’s Cookbook: Eleventy-One Sweets, Snacks, and Savories Inspired by Middle-Earth.
+This book became known online as A Hobbit’s Cookbook: Eleventy-One Sweets, Snacks, and Savories Inspired by Middle-earth.
 Legal issues led me to rewrite this cookbook and to publish it (eventually) on the Kindle.
 Then, lo and behold, I found an actual publisher!
+Please check out the Projects section of my website for more information and links to where you may purchase this cookbook.

-I live in Albuquerque.
-Bugs Bunny kept taking wrong turns here, but in general, the city below the Watermelon Mountains (the Sandias) is easy to navigate.
+I live in Albuquerque, which makes me, specifically, a Burqueño.
+Bugs Bunny kept taking wrong turns here, but in general, the city below the Watermelon Mountains (a.k.a. the Sandias, which are pictured above) is easy to navigate.
 We have a wide range of cultural events/activities, lots of fabulous food, sophisticated and award-winning breweries, and excellent vineyards.

 Other than that, who am I?